brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 Single-page-applications are rather new (not really), and especially older frameworks gave you 100 different ways to design an application.
 There wasn't any structure, encapsulation and everything was tightly coupled to each other.

 Most of the time in the beginning of a project the development process went blazingly fast.
 But after a few developers, features, refactors, the code started to become less maintainable.
 It started to look like spaghetti.
-Frameworks have matured a lot, but it's also important that the architecture of the software you write matures along the process.
+Frameworks have matured a lot, but it's also important that the architecture of the software you write matures along with the process.

 ## SPA in 2016 (and even before)

-To explain the architecture where this article is all about, here's a reminder of how a web-application in 2016 might look like.
+To explain the architecture this article is all about, here's a reminder of how a web-application in 2016 might look like.
 These are concepts that your applications should rely on these days.
 It doesn't matter whether using [React](https://facebook.github.io/react/), [Angular 2](http://angular.io) or something else.
 These principles are there to make sure that your web architecture becomes maintainable.

 ### Principle 1: Components